georg-jung/BlazorWoL/README.md

   * Automatic Migrations
   * Supports T-SQL and SQLite, selection by connection string in `appsettings.json`
 * Dependency Injection using [`Microsoft.Extensions.DependencyInjection`](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/)
-* Continuous Integration using Azure Pipelines.
+* Continuous Integration and Continuous Deployment using GitHub Actions.
+  * Docker image creation and push
+  * Zipped executables in GitHub Release
 * Dependency updates are partly automated using [Dependabot](https://dependabot.com/).
 * Usage of Microsoft.Extensions.Logging with event ids and custom parameters.
 * Usage of Application Insights to keep track of logged application events in production.